Our Spring Calendars have arrived!

 Pre-K-2nd Grade Program:

 In Pre-K through 2nd grade students are introduced to the Hebrew language and the Hebrew alphabet.
 They practice reciting brachot (blessings) for Shabbat, Holidays, and food.
 They study key Torah texts connected to Jewish values.
-Each grade has a key topic they study and a special event that pairs with it.
+Each Sunday, in addition to learning with their grade-level teacher, students participate in an Israel Program with our Shinshinim and a Hebrew lesson with our Hebrew Through Movement Specialist.

 3rd -5th Grade Program: